Destinations

 Naoshima

-Art island in the Seto Inland Sea featuring world-class museums, outdoor installations, and the iconic yellow pumpkin.
+ShikokuA small island in the Seto Inland Sea covered in contemporary art museums, outdoor sculptures, and Tadao Ando architecture.

 Yakushima